WORDS FROM OUR RECIPIENTS

 Growing Veterans - Whidbey Outpost Farm

-Together, we were able to raise $12,000 for Growing Veterans - Whidbey Outpost Farm!
+Together, we were able to raise $17,000 for Growing Veterans - Whidbey Outpost Farm!
 Our collective donation will help Growing Veterans deliver on their mission to tackle mental health by combining agriculture with veteran peer-support and community engagement.
+We can't thank the Schulze Family Foundation enough for their generous grant of $5,000 - their willingness to match qualifying collective donations from 100 Women Who Care groups like ours is truly a gift!

 We presented our donation to Growing Veterans on June 2nd and got to check out their farm space in Greenbank!
 They need a new storage shed and farming supplies to help them work the land over the summer and store their tools, and they are SO thankful that our donation will help with that.
 They will provide an update in a couple months so we'll share that out with the group as soon as we get it.
 Thank you again for your support!!